skanjie1/clinicx_mobile/README.md

 ## Feedback
 We value your feedback!
-If you have any suggestions, questions, or concerns, please don't hesitate to contact us at contact@clinicxapp.com.
+If you have any suggestions, questions, or concerns, please don't hesitate to contact us at [clinicx@gmail.com](mailto:sydneykanjie@gmail.com).

 ## Support
-For any technical assistance or inquiries, reach out to our support team at support@clinicxapp.com.
+For any technical assistance or inquiries, reach out to our support team at [clinicxsupport@gmail.com](mailto:sydneykanjie@gmail.com)

 ## About Us
-ClinicX Mobile Application is developed by XYZ Healthcare Technologies, dedicated to providing innovative solutions for a seamless healthcare experience.
+ClinicX Mobile Application is developed by UoN finalists, dedicated to providing innovative solutions for a seamless healthcare experience.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).